tterb/Hyde/docs/CONTRIBUTING.md

 ## How Can I Contribute?

 For those looking to contribute to the development of the project, I recommend using the `gulp watch` command, to provide preprocessor compilation and live-reload functionalities.
-Also, if you're looking for an easy way to contribute to this project but aren't sure where to start, I've created a list of minor bugs and/or issues to be fixed before the projects initial release, which you can find [here](https://github.com/JonSn0w/Hyde/issues/1).
+Also, if you're looking for an easy way to contribute to this project but aren't sure where to start, I've created a list of minor bugs and/or issues to be fixed before the projects initial release, which you can find [here](https://github.com/JonSn0w/Hyde/issues/1) or feel free to explore any other issue with a [help wanted](https://github.com/JonSn0w/Hyde/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20is%3Ahelpwanted) tag.

 ### Reporting Bugs